Registration

 Consider a CS 498 Special Topics in CS course!

-Many faculty offer a CS 498 Special Topics in CS course, which tend to be small classes, focused on a topic close to a faculty member's heart, and thus provide an excellent opportunity for a letter of recommendation and a future project or thesis.
-And you can use them to satisfy your 400-level CS elective requirements.
-For more information, including meeting times, course descriptions and prerequisites, see the course (https://courses.illinois.edu/) and search for CS 498 to see the titles of courses offered.
-Some current and past CS 498 Special Topics (others may be added):
+Every semester, the department offers a few CS 498 Special Topics sections, which tend to be smaller classes, focused on a topic close to a faculty member's heart.
+You can use them to satisfy your 400-level CS elective requirements.
+For more information, including meeting times, course descriptions, and prerequisites, see the class schedule in Course Explorer (https://courses.illinois.edu/) and search for CS 498 to see the titles of courses offered.

 Registration Advising, Faculty Mentors, & Piazza